carenaudo/Menipy/CODEXLOG.md

 `draw_drop_overlay` draws this line and the contact line.
 GUI panels show the "Radius–Apex" metric and render the new overlays.
 Documentation updated and unit tests added for these features.

+## Entry 51 - Auto-fitting ImageView

+**Task:** Implement a graphics-based image viewer that keeps the pixmap scaled to the viewport and adapts during zoom and resize.

+**Summary:** Added `ImageView` using `QGraphicsView`/`QGraphicsScene` to store the original pixmap and fit it to the widget.
+The view tracks a scale factor combining fit and zoom, with helper methods for coordinate conversion.
+Integrated it into `MainWindow` and updated tests.
+All tests pass.